 The Kings Arms is a beautiful Grade II listed public house, dating from the early eighteenth century, with perhaps the finest elevated coastal view of any pub in South Devon.
 The pub’s goal is to bring a traditional village pub back to life.
 It is a place where people come to meet friends for a drink or dine out with each other.

-The Kings Arms is also home to the South West Coastal Path, making it an ideal pit stop for walkers, visitors, cyclists and locals.
+The Kings Arms is also home to the South West Coastal Path, as is the A379, making it an ideal pit stop for walkers, visitors, cyclists and locals.
 There is parking, a large garden and a kids’ play area.

 If you would like to advertise your local business or service on this website, please contact Ralph Clark, on 01803 770954 or email email@example.com